Monitor and manage SharePoint resources with Azure Logic Apps

 To add an action between steps, move your pointer over the arrow between steps.
 Choose the plus sign (+) that appears, and then select Add an action.

 When you're prompted to sign in, provide the necessary connection information.
-If you're using SharePoint Server, make sure you select Connect via on-premise data gateway.
+If you're using SharePoint Server, make sure you select Connect via on-premises data gateway.
 When you're done, choose Create.

 Provide the necessary details for your selected trigger or action and continue building your logic app's workflow.